-However, most management teams fail to check comments on social media for any potential threats or plans by attendees.
+However, most management teams fail to check social media comments for any potential threats or plans by attendees.

-With the help of a strong security team, managing your event will become better equipped with how to use the latest in physical security and technology.
+With the help of a strong security team, managing your event will become better equipped with using the latest in physical security and technology.

-The Internet of Things has huge potential for event managers, as it demands an open mind and commitment to meet each aspect of plans, goals, and infrastructure of your event.
+The Internet of Things has huge potential for event managers, as it demands an open mind and commitment to meet each aspect of your event’s plans, goals, and infrastructure.

 A clear vision of how the event should work through physical security and modern tech can help make the show run effectively.